instituutnederlandsetaal/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ```

 As you can see, `excludeAttributes` can be used to prevent the index size ballooning because of a unique id (although of course you won't be able to search sentences by their id anymore), and `displayAs` can be used to give the span a different CSS class in the generated XSLT (see [Automatic XSLT generation](#automatic-xslt-generation)).

+`extraAttributes` can be used to add attributes to the tag that are not actually on the tag in the input document, by evaluating an XPath expression.
+In addition, you can also apply `process` steps to attributes this way.
+This can even be done on attributes that do appear on the tag in the input document.

 ### Document metadata